RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 .. note::

-    These OS versions may be unstable and may cause misconfigurations or measurement data loss.
+    These OS versions are Alpha releases and may be unstable and may cause misconfigurations or measurement data loss.
     We recommend that you use them solely for testing purposes, or you have reported a bug or requested a feature and our technical staff has instructed you to proceed.

-.. |nightly builds| raw:: html

-    <a href="https://downloads.redpitaya.com/downloads/Unify/nightly_builds/" target="_blank">Red Pitaya downloads</a>